oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenarios.md

 ## Non-Greenfield Tenancies
 ### 1. Export Network

-Follow the below steps to export the Networking components that includes VCNs, Subnets, DHCP, DRG, Security List, Route Tables, DRG Route Tables, NSGs, etc to CD3 Excel Sheets and Terraform state.
+Follow the below steps to export the Networking components that includes VCNs, Subnets, DHCP, DRG, Security List, Route Tables, DRG Route Tables, NSGs, etc to CD3 Excel Sheet and create the Terraform state.

 1. Use the [CD3-Blank-Template.xlsx](/cd3_automation_toolkit/example) to export the networking resources into the Tabs - VCNs, DRGs, VCN Info, DHCP, Subnets, NSGs, RouteRulesInOCI, SecRulesInOCI,DRGRouteRulesInOCI tabs.